nickklos10/fashion-mnist-cnn-classifier/README.md

 ## Implementation Details

-1. Data Preprocessing
+1. Data Preprocessing and Transformations

-  Transformations:
     * Images are resized to 16x16 pixels using transforms.Resize.
     * Converted to tensors using transforms.ToTensor.
     * The torchvision.datasets.FashionMNIST class is used to download and load the training and validation datasets.

 2. Model Architecture

-  The CNN consists of:
     * Convolutional Layer 1: 16 filters, kernel size 5x5, padding of 2.
     * Max Pooling Layer 1: Kernel size 2x2.
     * Convolutional Layer 2: 32 filters, kernel size 5x5, padding of 2.